-

 StatusDesign

-A new, energy-neutral, facility on the Havana site in the north of Antwerp will be built to centralise a large part of the city’s operational services.
-AG Vespa set out to find the best partner to realise this project – ‘Technical Cluster North’.
+A new energy-neutral building will be constructed on the Havana site in the north of Antwerp to centralize a large portion of the city’s operational services.
+AG Vespa launched a search for the best partner to realize this project – ‘Technical Cluster North’.

-The CO2-neutral building will be located in the area between the park-and-ride and the recycling park, north of the Housmans Barracks.
-It will comprise a vehicle centre, parking, indoor and outdoor storage space, offices, changing rooms and other support functions and will be nearly 60,000 m² in size.
+The CO2-neutral building will be located in the zone between the park-and-ride and the recycling center, north of the Housmanskazerne blocks.
+It will include a vehicle center, parking, indoor and outdoor storage, offices, changing rooms, and other supporting functions, covering nearly 60,000 m².
 Technical Cluster North will be easily accessible by public transport and bicycle.
-For commuting, employees can use the adjacent park-and-ride Luchtbal to park their vehicles.
+For commuting, staff will be able to use the adjacent Luchtbal park-and-ride to park their vehicles.

 Design, Build & Maintain (DBM)